ProfAkymbo/kubernetes/README.md

 sudo chmod 777 /etc/apt/sources.list.d/
 ```

-> Note: we need to cd into /etc/apt/sources.list.d/
-> then do nano kubernetes.list to enter the following url, and save the file in the location
+> Note: we need to add a repo by creating the file /etc/apt/sources.list.d/kubernetes.list to enter the following url, save and close the file in the location

 ```
+nano /etc/apt/sources.list.d/kubernetes.list and enter the following content:

 deb https://apt.kubernetes.io/ kubernetes-xenial main
 ```